Becker Library offers free trainings to the Washington University Medical Center community on a variety of research

 Goal: to learn how to write and submit batch scripts to run applications on the CHPC cluster

 These MATLAB training sessions were organized in collaboration with the Center for High Performance Computing (CHPC) and were led by MathWorks Engineers.
-See below for a description of each of the workshops and links to workshop materials.
+See below for a description of each workshop and links to the workshop materials.

-This MATLAB training seminar presentation included the following topics:
+This MATLAB training seminar included the following topics:

 - Analyzing medical images using MATLAB Apps